KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 ![image](https://github.com/KC7-Foundation/kc7_data/assets/129029167/08cfad5e-f136-4e72-a87b-514d6886b484)

-All of Castle&Sand’s security logs are stored in a single database – the Castle&Sand database.
+All of Castle&Sand’s security logs are stored in a single database – the CastleSand database.

   2. Select your database.
 	- Expand the dropdown arrow next to the Castle&Sand database.